lifeiscontent/realworld/web/docs/feature-development/form.md

 // in order to test the onSubmit action in the fixture, we need to use the `action` function import { action } from '@storybook/addon-actions';
-import { renders } from './index.stories'; // we're going to use the fixture from storybook import { MockedProvider } from '@apollo/react-testing'; // we're using Apollo Client here so we need the MockedProvider
+// we're going to use the fixture from storybook import story, { renders } from './index.stories';
+// we're going to use a custom helper to make working with stories easier import { decorateStory } from '../../utils/storybook';

 // we mock the action function, checkout the __mocks__ folder for the code. jest.mock('@storybook/addon-actions');